Marguerite-iOS/Marguerite/README.md

 # Marguerite

 Marguerite is an iOS app that makes it easier for riders to use the free [Stanford Marguerite shuttle bus system](http://transportation.stanford.edu/marguerite/).
 Previous versions of the app are located [here](https://github.com/cardinaldevs/marguerite-ios).
+Built with Xcode 7.2

 ### Features
 * See what buses are arriving next at the Marguerite stop closest to your current location.
 * View the real-time locations of all shuttles.

-### Notices
-* You will need to modifiy the secrets file for some features to work.
-Email margueriteprojectmaintainer [at] gmail [dot] com for the keys.
-* Built with Xcode 7.2

 ## Attributions
 This app would not have been possible without the following open-source libraries: